Los Angeles Head Injury Lawyers

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

-Types of Head Injuries
+Types Of Head Injuries

 Common outward signs of head injuries can include bumps, bruising, or bleeding.
 Some mild head injuries may also involve internal symptoms such as swelling of brain tissue.

 In addition to possible brain damage, certain head injuries can also involve damage to other structural parts of the body, like the neck and spinal cord.
-The most common kinds of head injuries include, but are not limited to:
+The common kinds of head injuries include, but are not limited to:

 • Concussions — Perhaps the most common kind of head injury that causes a loss of awareness that may last a couple of minutes or possibly a few hours.

-• Hematoma – A hematoma is a pool of mostly clotted blood forming in an organ, tissue, or body space.
+• Hematoma — A hematoma is a pool of mostly clotted blood forming in an organ, tissue, or body space.
 They are often caused by broken blood vessels damaged by surgery or injuries and can occur anywhere in the body, including the brain.
-Many hematomas will be small and go away on their own, but some can need to be removed by surgery.
+Many hematomas will be small and go away on their own, but some may need to be removed by surgery.

 • Hemorrhage — A brain hemorrhage is a kind of stroke caused by an artery in the brain bursting and causing localized bleeding in surrounding tissues.
 The bleeding kills brain cells and accounts for many strokes.

-• Cerebral edema – Cerebral edema is also known as brain swelling and involves an increase of pressure in a person’s head that disrupts the blood-brain barrier.
+• Cerebral Edema — Cerebral edema is also known as brain swelling and involves an increase in pressure in a person’s head that disrupts the blood-brain barrier.
 Increased intracranial pressure (ICP) can prevent oxygen-rich blood from flowing to the brain, block fluids from leaving the brain, and even damage or kill brain cells, making cerebral edema a life-threatening condition that can cause permanent brain damage or death when not treated quickly.

-• Skull fracture – A skull fracture is a break in the skull bone.
+• Skull Fracture — A skull fracture is a break in the skull bone.
 The four major types of skull fractures include linear skull fractures, which are the most common type of skull fracture in which there is a break in the bone but does not move the bone; depressed skull fractures, in which the skull is actually sunken in from trauma; diastatic skull fractures occurring along the suture lines in the skull; and basilar skull fractures that are the most serious type of skull fracture, involving a break in the bone at the base of the skull.

-• Intracranial hematoma (ICH) – There are different kinds of ICH, or blood clots, in or around the brain, classified by the location in the brain.
+• Intracranial Hematoma (ICH) — There are different kinds of ICH, or blood clots, in or around the brain, classified by the location in the brain.
 ICH can range from mild head injuries to serious and possibly life-threatening injuries.
 Different types of ICH include epidural hematoma, which occurs when a blood clot forms underneath the skull but on top of the dura; subdural hematoma, which occurs when a blood clot forms underneath the skull and underneath the dura but outside of the brain; contusions or intracerebral hematoma, which is a bruise to the brain itself, diffuse axonal injuries (DAIs), which involve shaking of the brain back and forth and may be mild or very severe.

-Common Symptoms and Treatment for Head Injuries
+Common Symptoms And Treatment For Head Injuries

 • Raised, swollen area from a bump or a bruise